-To align with WD’s more modern brand direction, we updated the look and feel of the WD site.
-Then, the team set about enhancing the user experience for shoppers by leveraging the power of WD’s CMS, Adobe Experience Manager.
-Now, all of the pages a customer sees at wdc.com use elements from Adobe Commerce.
-So while the commerce functionality of the site still sits on Digital River, WD’s legacy commerce engine with the same back-end as before, the pricing and product information is delivered into beautiful AEM pages, creating a seamless customer experience.
-All pricing and inventory is fetched live, and WD staff are able to make updates to particular pages– select default SKUs, for example, hide a particular product for a period of time, customize messaging, and so forth across multiple locales.
+Using Adobe Experience Manager (AEM), the Hero Digital team was able to create a seamless and consistently branded customer experience, from first contact with the site to purchase.
+The commerce functionality of the site still sits on Digital River, WD’s legacy commerce engine with the same back-end as before, but the front-end view has changed.
+All the pages a customer sees at wdc.com use elements from Adobe Commerce, and the pricing and product information is delivered into beautiful AEM pages, creating a consistent customer experience.
+Pricing and inventory data is fetched live, and WD staff are able to make updates to particular pages—hide a particular product for a period of time according to inventory fluctuations, for example, or customize messaging around particular products, across multiple locales.